Skip to main content

 • Loading image: Placeholder shown before media loads

-• Accessibility: Add title and aria-label for screen readers
+• Accessibility: Add a title and aria-label for screen readers

 Badge